-Managers of a for-profit socially responsible business can find themselves liable to shareholders for failure to maximize profit at all coasts.
+Managers of a for-profit socially responsible business can find themselves liable to shareholders for failure to maximize profit at all costs.
 Conversely, managers of tax-exempt nonprofits conducting social entrepreneurial activities can find themselves liable to the IRS when they try to reward investors and incentivize results.

 The passage of this new legislation creates two new options for socially responsible business models in California.
 Generally, benefit corporations are corporate entities that are required to pursue social and environmental objectives in addition to seeking profits.
 Flexible purpose corporations are corporations that seek profits and at least one broader social or environmental goal.

-Benefit Corporation.
 Beginning January 1, 2012, organizations can incorporate in California as benefit corporations formed for the purpose of creating a general public benefit.
 A general public benefit is defined as a material positive impact on society and the environment, taken as a whole, as assessed against a 3rd-party standard.

 Additionally, managers and directors would be required to specify objectives for measuring the impact of the corporation’s efforts relating to its special purpose.
-Most importantly, the flexible purpose structure would shield board members from claims that they have violated their fiduciary duties of maximizing shareholder profit by pursing social or environmental goals.
+Most importantly, the flexible purpose structure would shield board members from claims that they have violated their fiduciary duties of maximizing shareholder profit by pursuing social or environmental goals.

 While these structures are ideal for corporations that would like to be held to a higher standard of social and environmental responsibility, neither will provide tax advantages to the organization.
-Also, while both have been signed into law and they are not mutually exclusive, it is unclear which structure will produce the best results.
+Also, while both have been signed into law and are not mutually exclusive, it is unclear which structure will produce the best results.